Jesus relays a parable in the book of Matthew explaining what happens when we are ‘sleeping’ rather than watching in prayer.

 Sometimes people look and act like real Christians, or a ministry may seem to be of the Lord, or the message preached may seem sound, but after careful observance, we find that it is really Darnel, not wheat.

 Also, sometimes wheat and Darnel grow together.
 There is a mix, and we need to be able to separate.

 It is easier to spot a blatant false way than one that seems right but is slightly off.
-Since a little leaven will eventually grow, it’s best to separate ourselves before we get choked out from the false wheat!
+Since a little leaven will eventually grow, it’s best to separate ourselves from false wheat before we get choked out!

 All of us have been duped at one time or another by false wheat.
-This is because false wheat looks almost true.
+That is because false wheat looks almost like true wheat.
 How can we know for sure what is true and what is false?

 By doing what Jesus said, ‘watching and observing’.
 We must look closely to see if something is off.
 The Bible gives us guidelines on what to look for in this regard.
 I am not addressing in this blog blatant doctrinal error or cultish behaviors, (although that is part of the Darnell problem); I am talking more about distinguishing what is Biblically true from what is almost true.

 Paul tells us that false teachers or false messages put people in bondage.
 Even if the word being presented has some truth in it, if that message is imposed upon another person, it becomes a work of law rather than an act of grace.

 Paul tells us not to impose our views or our conscience upon others.
 While some have a clear conscience about eating meat, others do not.
 Some may feel that wearing makeup, jewelry, tattoos, what one eats, or how one worships is wrong.
 If a view is imposed on another person, then it becomes to them a form of law.
 Even if that view is grace to us.
 (Romans 14:1-23)